-5.108 Since 2011 Conservation Area Appraisals and Management Plans have been completed for Moor Pool Estate (March 2012) and Sutton Coldfield High Street (February 2015).
+5.117 Since 2011 Conservation Area Appraisals and Management Plans have been completed for Moor Pool Estate (March 2012) and Sutton Coldfield High Street (February 2015).
 Conservation Area Appraisals and Management Plans are currently in production for Jewellery Quarter, Colmore Row, Selly Park, St. Agnes and Austin Village.
+In August 2022, the St Agnes and Selly Park Conservation Area Management Plans and Character Appraisals were completed.